 Automated and seamless task management system for efficient multiprocessing in cluster environments.

 Well tested and well documented codebase, including online tutorials.
 Regularly maintained and freely available container environments for reproducibility across platforms and HPCs.

 Welcoming community of users and developers: get in touch and join us!

-We illustrate with an example how the OGGM workflow is applied to the Tasman Glacier in New Zealand (see figure below).
-Here we describe shortly the purpose of each processing step, while more details are provided in the other sections:
+We illustrate with an example how the multiple flowlines OGGM workflow is applied to the Tasman Glacier in New Zealand.
+Below the figure we describe shortly the purpose of each processing step, while more details are provided in other sections.

-- The glacier outlines extracted from a reference dataset (RGI) and are projected onto a local gridded map of the glacier (Fig. a).
+The glacier outlines are extracted from a reference dataset (RGI) and projected onto a local gridded map of the glacier (Fig. a).
 Depending on the glacier location, a suitable source for the topographical data is downloaded automatically and interpolated to the local grid.
-The map spatial resolution depends on the size of the glacier.
+The spatial resolution of the map depends on the size of the glacier.

 - Catchment areas and widths